 We make wine on an island, a rock at the end of the world some would say.
 We see things differently.
 This wild isle of ours - it rewards patience and the results speak for themselves.

 Our interest in winemaking started early.

 Frieda at eight years-old, on a dairy farm in Aotearoa New Zealand, treading grapes in her mother’s bread-pan.
-She poured the juice directly into bottles but that first time, didn't cap them and the fizzy mess spilled all over the floor.
+She poured the juice directly into bottles, but did not cap them securely, so when fermentation started the fizzy mess spilled all over the floor.
 You could say fizz has always been her thing.

 Growing up in a leafy Melbourne suburb, David aged eleven, started making wine from fruit growing in the family garden before moving on to make more conventional reds.
 We still have that first bottle of plum wine around somewhere.

-We’ve always loved sparkling wine but the decision to specialise in making it came whilst working for a local contract winemaker.
-Many clients had a sparkling wine in their portfolio but we felt there was so much unrealized potential.
-In 2010 we founded Henskens Rankin of Tasmania with just two tonne of fruit in tiny parcels and a vision of creating distinctively Tasmanian styles of sparkling.
+Fascinated by sparkling wine the decision to specialise in making it came naturally.
+In 2010 Henskens Rankin of Tasmania was founded with just two tonne of fruit in tiny parcels and a vision of creating distinctively Tasmanian styles of sparkling.
 Based in nipaluna Hobart, exceptional fruit fruit is sourced from sustainablility-minded growers throughout the island.

-Unashamedly luxurious and informed by our professional backgrounds in sustainable agriculture and natural resource management we founded Henskens Rankin of Tasmania on the principle that true luxury is ethical.
-It guides how we choose our partners.
-It extends beyond what’s in the bottle to every aspect of the business, particularly our supply chain.
-Wherever possible our packaging is ethically-sourced, re-useable, compostable and/or recyclable.
+Unashamedly luxurious, Henskens Rankin of Tasmania is founded on the principle that luxury is ethical.
+This guides the winemaking and choice of partners.
+It extends to every aspect of the business, particularly the supply chain: wherever possible materials are ethically-sourced and packaging re-useable, compostable and/or recyclable.
 From 2020 all Henskens Rankin wines are completely vegan friendly.
 It’s a journey in progress.